easystats/workflows/README.md

 # Acknowledgments

 These workflows are based on [r-lib/actions](https://github.com/r-lib/actions).
-Huge thanks to the creators and maintainers!!
+Huge thanks to the creators, maintainers, and contributors to that repo!!